Blog Banner SVG

 What is a Sole Proprietorship?

-A sole proprietorship is the oldest and simplest form of business in India.
-It is owned, managed, and controlled by a single person, with no legal distinction between the owner and the business.
-This means the owner and the business share the same PAN, the same income, and the same liabilities.
+A sole proprietorship is a business structure that is owned, managed, and controlled by a single person.
+The owner and business are not separate legal entities, so they share the same PAN, income, and liabilities.

-• Simple taxation — profits are taxed as personal income at slab rates.
+• Simple taxation: Profits are taxed as the owner’s personal income.

 What is a Private Limited Company?

-A private limited company (Pvt Ltd) is a privately held business entity incorporated under the Companies Act, 2013, with the Ministry of Corporate Affairs (MCA).
-Unlike a sole proprietorship, a private limited company is a separate legal entity, distinct from its shareholders.
-The company can own assets, take on debt, enter into contracts, sue, and be sued in its own name.
+A Private Limited Company (Pvt Ltd) operates as a privately held business under the Companies Act, 2013.
+The Ministry of Corporate Affairs (MCA) incorporates it, and the company can own assets, enter into contracts, borrow money, and sue or be sued in its own name.

-• Perpetual succession — the company continues to exist regardless of changes in ownership or management.
+• Perpetual succession: The company continues despite changes in ownership or management.

 Key Differences: Private Limited Company vs Sole Proprietorship